-I currently work as a lecturer in International Human Resource Management at the School of Business, Management and Economics, University of Sussex.
+I currently work as a lecturer in International Human Resource Management at the School of Business and Management, Queen Mary, University of London.
 My research interests fall largely within the fields of leadership, diversity, women on boards, corporate governance and gender.
 I previously worked as a lecturer in IHRM at the University of Sussex and Brunel Business School (2011-2013).
 I finished my PhD in June 2011 at Queen Mary College (University of London)'s School of Business and Management where I was part of the Centre for Research in Equality and Diversity.
 For more information, see the about-page.